King2H/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-C - More pointers, arrays and strings
+Detailed Exercise more on pointers, arrays and strings